Ergosun solar roof tiles: what to know about Tesla’s newest competitor

 Ergosun’s solar tiles are a great way to power your home with renewable energy and are one of the few alternatives to Tesla’s solar roof.
 They offer a different style that may be better suited to the design of your home.
 And Ergosun’s higher efficiency and power production per square inch are a huge plus.

-Because Ergosun is such a new company, it’s hard to say exactly how they compare to Tesla’s solar roofs in real world applications.
-You could also say that about Tesla though, because there haven’t been a ton of them built either and they don’t explicitly state their solar roof efficiency and wattage on their website.
+Because Ergosun is such a new and small company, it is a bit of a risk if you choose to install their product.
+Plus, it’s hard to say exactly how they compare to Tesla’s solar roof in real-world applications.
+You could also say that about Tesla though because there’s no official count of how many have been built, and they don’t explicitly state their solar roof efficiency and wattage on their website.

 So, while Ergosun’s prices are higher and their warranty could be better, they do let you know all of their specifications right off the bat.
-And you can expect a better customer service experience.
 At the very least, it’s worth it to get a quote from Ergosun if you’re in their service area, especially if you want a concrete or tile roof.

 Working with an installer is the best way to ensure you get the best solar system installed on your roof - for your specific needs.